bessmarche/STEP-Git-Training/README.md

 Practice project to learn Git and GitHub

 Part of STEP training classes.
+Google STEP internship 2020.